-- English and Mathematics – If your child achieved a C grade or better in both English (either Language or Literature) and Mathematics.
+- English and Mathematics – If your child achieved a standard pass (grade 4 or better) in both English (either Language or Literature) and Mathematics.

-- The EBacc – If your child achieved good A* - C grades across a range of academic subjects
+- The EBacc – If your child achieved good pass across a range of academic subjects

 Below is a mock example of what your child would leave Kingsmead School with at the end of Year 11:

 |Progress 8 Score||Attainment 8 Score||Achieved English & Maths||Achieved EBacc|

 Qualifications that will count towards the Progress 8 measure

 All full-course GCSEs count towards the Progress 8 measure, along with any approved, high-value qualifications.